TLCFEM/suanPan-Manual/docs/Library/Constraint/FixedLength.md

 # FixedLength

 The Lagrange multiplier method can be used to define constraints.
-Extra storage is required for the so called auxiliary bordered stiffness matrix.
+Extra storage is required for the so called auxiliary border stiffness matrix.
 The constraint is satisfied exactly.

-The `FixedLength2D` and `FixedLength3D` constraints behave similar to the `Tie` element, the nonlinear constraint is implemented via Lagrange multiplier.
+The `FixedLength2D` and `FixedLength3D` constraints behave similar to the `Tie` element, the nonlinear constraint is implemented via Lagrange multiplier method.

-It shall not be used with global damping models in dynamic analaysis.
+It shall not be used with global damping models in dynamic analysis.

 ## Syntax